Skip to content

 (a) Liabilities for Trade Creditors

-(1) He should vouch the Purchases Book and Purchases Returns Book with the help of invoices, credit notes, etc., and check the postings into the Ledger.
+(1) He should vouch for the Purchases Book and Purchases Returns Book with the help of invoices, credit notes, etc., and check the postings in the Ledger.

 (2) He should obtain a schedule of creditors from the client and check it with reference to the balance of Ledger Accounts and Statement of Accounts received from the creditors.